degrasse-python/ml-api/README.md

 # Machine Learning API Service

-Machine Learning Prediction Algorithm made with Tensor (or SciKL) and Python's FastAPI.
+Example FastAPI with ML for development using Tensor (or SciKL) and Python's FastAPI.
 This repo is 1 of 2 repos made to streamline the development of production ML containerized services.
 The source code is here to aid you in containerizing for use in the modern cloud with k8s or any container orcastrator.
 The helm files live here ([2nd repo](https://github.com/degrasse-python/ml-service)).
 The containerized image has been built with Docker.
 Location coming soon.

 Focus on your ml work and use this cookie cutter to create an API image for deployment to have a prediction modeling service.
 The [ml-model](https://github.com/degrasse-python/ml-api/tree/main/ml-model) folder contains two examples of a train-test-validation using tensorflow and scikit-learn to build a serialized model.
 Below are some steps that you would need to do to get this code into production.
 Notice that this code has completed a few of the steps for you to get you started but is really only for use in a testing environment.